kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 happens in this case

 instead it will run
-all these promises concurrently so that might not be the behavior that you're expecting
+all these `Promise`s concurrently so that might not be the behavior that you're expecting

 if you want to run a loop and
-have every iteration in that loop a way to promise, you need to use a traditional for loop
+have every iteration in that loop a way to `Promise`, you need to use a traditional for loop

 so you can write async